 Essential reading: The battle of the tennis sensors

 All of these gadgets focus on gathering information on technique and dish out a plethora of statistics.
 The accuracy of this data varies, sometimes quite a bit!
 But does that really matter?
 The goal of these sensors is to improve your game over time.
-As long as you are consistently using the same device, you are comparing like with like.
+Unless you’re aspiring to be a professional, as long as you are consistently using the same device you are comparing like with like.
 Which means your trends over time will show whether you are improving or not.

 Smart Court systems such as Playsight and Mojjo have already been installed on a few hundred venues across the US and Europe.
 These are systems that involve a number of permanently fixed cameras that record everything that happens during play.
 While less accurate than Hawk-Eye, they are precise enough to check lines and come at a much lower price.